Zednivir/yume-chat/README.md

 - **Message Formatting:** Express yourself with message formatting including italics, bold, quotes and much more.
 - **File and Image Sharing (coming soon):** Easily send images and files to enhance your conversations.
 - **Voice Messaging (planned):** Send and receive voice messages for a more dynamic chat experience.
-- **Video and voice calling (planned):** Look forward to voice and video calling wi Yume.
+- **Video and voice calling (planned):** Look forward to voice and video calling with Yume.

 ## Getting Started

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine
-2. Run the start.bat (or start.sh on linux) file
+2. Run the start.bat file (or start.sh on linux)
 3. Start chatting with the AI

 ## Contributing